-Graduates or students who are considering transfer from Rasmussen College to other nstitutions recognize that Rasmussen College courses and programs focus on career preparation.
-Some of these courses are not accepted as transfer credit by other institution.
+Graduates or students who are considering transfer from Rasmussen College to other institutions recognize that Rasmussen College courses and programs focus on career preparation.
+Some of these courses are not accepted as transfer credit by other institutions.
 However, many academic credits earned at Rasmussen College are acceptable in transfer by various institutions.
-An up-to-date list of colleges with which Rasmussen College has transfer agreements is available from the Academic Dean.
+Please see the Academic Dean with questions about transfer to other

 Articulation and Consortium Agreements are formal agreements between institutions detailing the recognition of college credit between those institutions.
-These agreement ease the transfer of college credits and eliminate duplication of courses needed to meet graduation requirements, Rasmussen College has developed articulation and consortium agreements with colleges and universities to meet these needs as well as enhance studen opportunities to meet their educational goals
+These agreements ease the transfer of college credits and eliminate duplication of courses needed to meet graduation requirements.
+Rasmussen College has developed articulation and consortium agreements with colleges and universities to meet these needs as well as enhance student opportunities to meet their educational goals.

-The College's status as a regionally accredited institution of the Higher Learning Commission greatly increases the likelihood of credit transfer from Rasmussen College to other colleges Specific agreements with detailed transfer guides are available to assist students as they determine their course of study.
+The College's status as a regionally accredited institution of the Higher Learning Commission (www.higherlearningcommission.org) greatly increases the likelihood of credit transfer from Rasmussen College to other colleges.
+Specific agreements with detailed transfer guides are available to assist students as they determine their course of study